stanbaek/ece387/docs/Labs/Lab6_IMU.md

 ### 🚚 Deliverables

-1. **Completed `move2goal.py` Script:**
+1. **[15 Points] Complete the `move2goal.py` Script:**
     - Ensure the script is fully functional and implements all required features.
     - Push your code to GitHub and confirm that it has been successfully uploaded. **NOTE:** _If the instructor can't find your code in your repository, you will receive a grade of 0 for the coding part._

-1. **Demonstration:**
+1. **[15 Points] Demonstration:**
    - Show the robot successfully navigating to the goal location and orientation in a real-world setup.

-1. **Performance Analysis:**
+1. **[20 Points] Performance Analysis:**
     - Examine the distance and angle errors printed by `move2goal.py`.
     - Discuss the robot's performance:
         - Can the robot navigate to a farther distance, such as `(-3, 3)`?
 Why or why not?
+        - After the robot reaches the goal, restart the demo without rebooting the robot.
+Does it work as before?
+If not, why doesn't it work anymore?
         - Suggest improvements to enhance the robot's navigation capabilities.
+    - Note 1: This deliverable is worth 20 points, more than the other deliverables.
+Therefore, a detailed and rigorous analysis is expected.
+Treat this as the analysis section of your project report.
+    - Note 2: Provide quantitative analysis, not qualitative.
+You don't need to include plots of measured data, but you should provide the measured data for your analysis.
+For example, instead of saying, "The robot's orientation drifted quite a bit as it traveled almost one meter," you should say, "With its initial orientation of 43.5$^\circ$, the robot gradually drifted to 39.3$^\circ$ after traveling 0.73 meters."
+For your project, you will need to provide plots for the measured data.